jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

 It includes simple logs of D2C and C2D flows but enough to see how your "new IoT phone" is interacting with an IoT Solution.
 This is, by the way, a simple way to observe how impressively well are designed the underlying technologies (SDKs, Azure Services, etc).

-5.5 About
+## About

 The About screen includes:

-Different types of information about the application (version, author words, etc) Access to technical Logs
+ - Different types of information about the application (version, author words, etc)
+ - Access to technical Logs
-Access to the "Reset" feature
+ - Access to the "Reset" feature

-5.6 Reset the settings
+## Reset the settings

 In case you need to reset the application and clear all the settings, it can be done through the button located in the “About” screen.

-6 - Conclusion
+# Conclusion

 I hope this application either helps you as a developer or gives you new ideas.
 This is also an example of the perimeter covered by the large catalog of services, technologies, tools, and IDEs offered by Microsoft and their level of integration.

-What is next?
+# What is next?

 An interesting upgrade of the application could be to use IoT flows to collect technical telemetry of how the application is being used.
 There are already other solutions to achieve that.
 That said, this type of flows is pretty natural in IoT and the application contains all the components to implement it.

-Feel free to reach out and provide any feedback, your thoughts, whatever .
+Feel free to reach out and provide any feedback, your thoughts, whatever.